Migrate Your Website to WordPress in 5 Simple Steps

 Are there any third-party services integrated into your website?
 Would you need or want to include them during the migrations as well?

-Does your site use comment boxes, surveys or any kind of contact or CTA forms?
+Does your site use comment boxes, surveys, or any kind of contact or CTA forms?
 Will you want to include 1them when you switch as well?

-Are access to any of your content restricted, like to administrators and members only, for example?
+Is access to any of your content restricted, like to administrators and members only, for example?

 Does your website sell any kind of physical or digital product?